What does a low white blood cell count indicate?

 A diagram showing different types of white blood cells.

-See also What are the common causes of swelling in a leg?
+See also What are the common causes of bloody mucus in the stool?

 Unfortunately, the most popular treatments for leukemia and other cancers can also result in low white blood cell counts.
 Chemotherapy and radiation therapy aim to seek out and destroy abnormal cells, but innocent, healthy white blood cells can also be damaged during treatment.
 Many other medications, including some antipsychotics and antidepressants, can deplete white blood cells with long-term use.
 Doctors often prescribe immune-enhancing drugs to patients to counteract the negative effects of cancer treatments and other medications.